-You can live in Sri Lanka modestly for about $500–$800 a month as a single person outside Colombo, and expect higher costs in the capital where one‑bed rents run around $307.
-Groceries and utilities are cheap — basics like rice and milk cost under $1/kg and $1.50/L respectively — while monthly transport and internet are under $15 each.
-Private healthcare and international insurance add costs.
-Keep going and you’ll get city comparisons, budget breakdowns, and saving tips.
+You can live modestly in Sri Lanka for about $500–$800 a month as a single person outside Colombo.
+Expect higher costs in the capital, where one-bed rents run around $460.
+Groceries and utilities stay cheap — basics like rice cost under $1/kg and milk around $1.75/L — while monthly transport and internet are still under $20 each.
+Private healthcare and international insurance add a bit more.
+Keep reading for city comparisons, full budget breakdowns, and real saving tips.

 Living Expenses Overview and Monthly Budget